dbfit/dbfit/NETEZZA.md

 3. Create the database NETEZZATEST using either the Administrator GUI or nzsql

+4. Run 001_add_objects_needed_for_acceptance_test.sql to create the objects needed for the coretests

-4. Rename the nzjdbc.jar to nzjdbc-7.1.jar and put it in the custom libs
+5. Rename the nzjdbc.jar to nzjdbc-7.1.jar and put it in the custom libs

-5. Build dbfit excluding tests (gradlew clean check install -x test)
+6. Build dbfit excluding tests (gradlew clean check install -x test)

-6. Start FitNesse from gradlew and run the Netezza acceptance tests from a browser.
+7. Run the tests ./gradlew :dbfit-java:netezza:test